opa310/Number-Detection-Neural-Network/README.md

 1. Enter `train` to start training the model.
 2. The training data should be placed in `digit-recognizer/train.csv`.

-## Note : Before generating test output or running predictions, the model must have been trained and generated the 'Digit-Recogniser.csv' file
+## Note : Before generating test output or running predictions, the model must have been trained and generated the `Digit-Recogniser.csv` file

 ### Generating Test Output